Toll Free Helpline

 - Social Security Disability (SSDI) or Supplemental Security Income (SSI) appeals or applications

 - Criminal matters

 Below are some common referrals we may offer if we cannot help with your legal issue.

-Pennsylvania Legal Aid Network (PLAN) operates a statewide network of county-based legal aid organizations that offer free legal help with a range of civil matters.
+Pennsylvania Legal Aid Network (PLAN) operates a statewide network of county-based legal aid organizations that offer free legal help for a range of civil matters.

 - PA Bar Association Lawyer Referral Service - Call 1-800-692-7375 to find a private attorney.

 - Disability Rights Pennsylvania (DRP) provides help to individuals with disabilities who have problems or questions related to their disability.
 Call them at 1-800-692-7443.

 - Public Defender’s offices provide representation in criminal matters.